aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

      - Even and odd numbers - crucially important for determining divisibility by 2.
      - Squares and cubes, square roots and cube roots - crucially important to know the values for squares of whole numbers up to 20, and cubes of the single digits.
      - LCM - useful in practice, although it can be substituted by common multiples (CM).
-     - Equivalence of fractions (in decimal or non decimal formats) - very relevant as an alternative to simplifying fractions to relative primes.
      - HCF, generating all factors of a number, and prime numbers - Doesn't seem to be used directly in practice; instead common factors (CF) are rather used.